 - Potential earnings: On Teespring, you can potentially earn a $14 profit off a shirt that sells for $24.

 - How to get started: Create your design in Teespring’s launcher to submit a design.
 Then, promote your products.

-When you first start out seeking online opportunities, you may be looking for the fastest way to make money.
+When you first start out seeking online opportunities, you simply might be looking for how to make money online.
 But a few gigs here and there won’t give you a sustainable stream of income.